ThePrimeagen/rust-for-typescript-devs/lessons/03-parts/C-traits.md

 Traits are effectively Interfaces but how they are used are a bit different, and how the language lets you specify them is different.

-What traits allow you to do cannot be done in JS.
+What traits allow you to do cannot be directly done in JS.
 The language doesn't have the ability to do the same thing.

 <br/>
 <br/>